 - More Effectively Communicating with Callers: It’s common for adult children of aging parents to contact a home care agency for information about services when they’re not quite ready to commit.
 Many of these callers are experiencing feelings of guilt for not being able to handle the needs of their loved ones on their own, on top of concerns about ensuring their loved ones stay healthy and avoid exposure to illness.
 It’s crucial to first empathize and follow up on the callers’ specific concerns, with statements such as, “I understand this is an important decision and you need to think about what is best for you and your loved one.
 I can email you some more information on the steps our agency is taking to keep seniors safe and well, and how our in-home services are the best option, especially during this time.”

 - Showcase Yourself as a Resource: Establishing your agency as an expert resource is key to acquiring trust and building relationships with both referral sources and potential clients.
 Your staff must showcase their knowledge and expertise, and your marketing materials – your website, brochures, flyers, social media posts, etc. – must provide relevant, informative content that highlights your professionalism.

 Getting past the gatekeeper and nurturing those important referral and potential client relationships are crucial to growing your agency, and during a time of crisis like the one we’re experiencing with COVID-19, it’s important to remain open to new ways to stay on track.
 Our MOST home care marketing program has been developing marketing materials that educate and provide helpful resources to referrals and their clients.
-Learn more about our MOST program and how it can help your agency, along with other ways we can help improve your home health care marketing strategy.
+Learn more about our MOST program and how it can help your agency, along with other ways we can help improve your home care SEO and marketing strategy.